BLEINATS/MatchPoint/replit.md

 A Node.js/Express backend proxy server runs on port 3001, primarily to handle Asaas payment gateway integrations and bypass CORS issues.
 This proxy is active in both development and production.
 In development, a Vite proxy redirects `/api/asaas` requests to `http://localhost:3001`.
 In production, the frontend directly calls `http://localhost:3001/api/asaas`.

 **Deployment Configuration**
-The application is configured for deployment on Replit using a VM target, ensuring both the frontend (Vite preview on port 5000, mapped to external port 80) and the backend (Express server on port 3001) run continuously.
+The application is configured for deployment on Replit using a **Reserved VM (Web Server)** target, ensuring both the frontend (Vite preview on port 5000) and the backend (Express server on port 3001, exposed on external port 80) run continuously.
+Health check endpoints (/ and /health) on the backend ensure fast deployment health checks.

 **Migration Tool**
 A migration utility (`/migration` route) allows transferring existing localStorage data to Supabase.
 The system maintains backward compatibility during the transition period.